 - The tool rest must be within 1/8 inch of the wheel face.
-Have a Tech adjust it if it is farther away. - Stand to the side of the grinder, not in line with the wheels, when turning on the grinder and while the wheels are accelerating, as this is the most common time for a damaged wheel to fly apart. - Do not allow hands to come in contact with the grinding wheel while it is in motion. - To grip small parts that are smaller than two inches safely, ONLY use Vise-Grip (locking) pliers. - Carefully inspect the entire wheel(s) before using.
-Don't use if cracked, chipped, or clogged with metal, they could explode.
-Report damage to a Tech who will change it for you. - Don't use a grinding wheel when it is worn, uneven or out or out of round.
-Have a Tech "dress" it square and round.
+Have a Tech adjust it if it is farther away. - Stand to the side of the grinder, not in line with the wheels, when turning on the grinder and while the wheels are accelerating, as this is the most common time for a damaged wheel to fly apart. - Do not allow hands to come in contact with the grinding wheel while it is in motion. - To safely grip small parts smaller than two inches, only use Vise-Grip (locking) pliers. - Carefully inspect the entire wheel(s) before using.
+Don't use them if cracked, chipped, or clogged with metal, they could explode.
+Report damage to a Tech who will change it for you. - Don't use a grinding wheel when it is worn, uneven or out, or out of round.
+Have a Tech "dress" it square and round. - Hold the work firmly, and grind without bumping or impacting the grinder wheel. - Use only enough pressure to ensure grinding, but not heavy pressure, as this will cause overheating and grinder damage. - When the workpiece begins to get warm, cool it in water. - Grind only on the face of the wheel.
+Grinding on the side can cause the grinder wheel to explode due to heat stress buildup. - Keep the workpiece in motion across the face of the wheel. - Grinding wheels are for steel only; they are not for grinding aluminum, brass, or copper: the soft metal becomes embedded in the wheel, overheats, and can explode.